Stvnwastaken/LimitScript/README.md

-#Lightweight script for blocking sites
+#Lightweight script for blocking sites and tracking people

 todos:
 localstorage that adds up all time in site